quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Expediting Congestion Signals {#congestion}

-As specified in Section 13.2.1 of {{QUIC-TRANSPORT}}, an endpoint SHOULD immediately acknowledge packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header.
+As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, an endpoint SHOULD immediately acknowledge packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header.
 Doing so reduces the peer's response time to congestion events.